 Larry’s Childhood Home

 I’m not sure what I was expecting really.
 I guess at the very least the hoop and backboard I had seen 100 times before on television and in magazine articles.
-They were gone.
-All that remains is a worn out section of the garage where it use to hang.
+It’s gone.
+All that remains is a worn-out section of the garage where it once hung.
 Why anyone would remove this iconic fixture is beyond me but then again, I am not the norm.
-I did after all drive out of my way to see a house that most people, French Lick locals included, don’t think twice about.
+I did, after all, drive out of my way to see a house that most people, French Lick locals included, don’t think twice about.